amaglamatedclyde/tidy_data_class_project/README.md

-<center># Tidy Data Class Project</center>
+#Tidy Data Class Project
 ## Cleaning the UCI HAR Dataset
 This repo contains my submissions for the 'Getting and Cleaning Data' class project

 The script file 'run_analysis.R' produces a table that summarizes the UCI HAR Dataset.
 The final table is called 'summary_table' and consists of 180 observations of 88 variables.

-The original dataset, found at (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), consists of 10299 observations of 561 variables, split into two sets of observations.
+The original dataset, found at <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>, consists of 10299 observations of 561 variables, split into two sets of observations.
 The observed variables are accelerometer and gyroscope data collected from 30 test subjects as they performed multiple trials of six different activites: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

 * The script first creates tables from the split sets, 'test' and 'training', in order to merge them into the complete set of observations.
 The activity labels and subject IDs are added to the individual sets as columns prior to merging.